 Files in Your Personal Computer

-If you download the example files zip file ( called ExFiles.zip ) and unzip it, you will find that it contains a folder called "ExFiles" that contains several files as well as a subfolder.
-I put that folder on a flash drive and examined the contents in a Windows XP File directory.
-The file listing is shown in Figure 1.
-This listing shows file "Details" rather than just file icons.
-The file "Details" view lets you see the file name and file extension, the file size, and the type of file as well as option options you may select if desired.
+If you download the example file ( called ExFiles.zip ) and unzip it, you find that it contains a folder called "ExFiles."
+Within that folder are 24 files as well as a subfolder called "RGT".
+I copied the ExFiles folder to a flash drive and examined the contents in a Windows File directory.
+The file listing is shown in Figure 1 below.

-The folder contains 24 files and one sub-folder named "RGT".
-The listing shows the file Name, file Size, and file Type.
-The "Name" has two parts.
+The listing shows the full filename of each file.
+The filename has two parts.
 The first part, the file name, can be just about whatever you want to use as the name of the file.
-The second part, indicated by the ending period and three characters, i.e. ".pad", indicates the "Type" of file.
+The second part, indicated by the ending period and three characters, i.e. ".pad", ".mid", ".sty", indicates the "Type" of file.
 Windows can be set to show or to hide the "type" part of the filename.

 A computer "file" generally holds data and/or instructions that tell a computer what to do.
 I'm using the term "computer" generically.
 Actually, the instructions are for a particular "program" within the computer.